Sidis Archives Home Page

 (when there click: Scope Note)

-The taxonomy (compilation and synthesis) required for this work is perhaps as great as was that required for Notes on the Collection of Transfers
+The compilation and synthesis) required for this work is perhaps as great as that required for Notes on the Collection of Transfers

-The book uses the same format as we find in Transfers and in The Tribes and the States: chapters with numbered sections, and headings in italics.
+The book uses the same format as we find in Transfers and in The Tribes and the States: chapters consisting of numbered sections, and headings in italics.

 Julius Eichel's Bio referred to Sidis's "considerable interest in transportation research."
 Sidis's Geprodis project was devoted in good part to transportation research (see below).

-No government research grant is mentioned as funding this work, nor is funding by any charitable organisation or private foundation mentioned.
-The book was instead simply published by the same author-funded "vanity press" Sidis used for Notes on the Collection of Transfers.
-Such an anonymous contribution would be typical of Sidis.
+No government research grant is mentioned as funding this work, nor is any funding by a charitable organisation or foundation.
+The book was instead published by the same author-funded "vanity press" Sidis used for Notes on the Collection of Transfers.
+Such a large anonymous contribution would be typical of Sidis.

 Barry Mulligan